Diamonds in the Ruff

 DUE TO COVID-19, OUR CLASS SIZE IS LIMITED TO ONE PERSON PER DOG, PER STATE REQUIREMENTS.
 WE LOOK FORWARD TO PHASE 3, WHEN OUR NUMBERS CAN INCREASE AND THE FUTURE WHEN WHOLE FAMILIES CAN PARTICIPATE TOGETHER AGAIN.

 Family consistency is extremely important.
-We encourage all interested family members to attend.
+We encourage all interested family members to help with your dog's training.
 Older, well-behaved children are welcome - those who will take an active part in your dog's class training.
 Children under 16 must be accompanied by an adult.
 We encourage you to take turns working with your dog in class.
 The dog will become confused if he's trying to listen to everyone at once.
 Children should wait their turn quietly and not be bouncing around their dog (or ANY student's dog) while it is trying to concentrate.
 Dogs cannot listen and follow directions when distracted.
 They need space and focus to learn.
 Please see the page on "Kids in the Classroom" for more helpful hints!

 Please, no bare feet, flip-flops, or high-heels - for comfort's sake, wear low-heeled walking shoes.
-Please bring a blanket or small mat for your dog to lie on.
+Please bring a small non-slip mat for your dog to lie on.
 In wet or snowy weather, bring a towel for drying your dog's feet and fur.
 Water is available, but you may want bring an unbreakable bowl so your dog can have a drink.

 Week one - Beginning Class: